department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/spouses.md

 concurrence:
 order: 4
 relatedlinks:
-  - heading: Loan options
+  - heading: Loan options and other helpful information
     links:
     - url: /housing-assistance/home-loans/loan-types/purchase-loan/
       title: Purchase loan
       description: Looking to buy a home?
 Find out if you can get a VA-backed purchase loan and get better terms than with a private lender loan.
     - url: /housing-assistance/home-loans/loan-types/native-american-direct-loan/
       title: Native American Direct Loan (NADL) Program
-      description: Are you a Native American Veteran or a Veteran married to a Native American?
+      description: Are you or your Veteran spouse Native American?
 Find out if you can get a loan through our NADL program to buy, build, or improve a home on Federal Trust Land.
     - url: /housing-assistance/home-loans/loan-types/interest-rate-reduction-loan/
       title: Interest rate reduction refinance loan (IRRRL)
       description: Have an existing VA home loan?
 Find out if you can get a VA-backed IRRRL to help reduce your monthly payments or make them more stable.
     - url: /housing-assistance/home-loans/loan-types/cash-out-loan/
       title: Cash-out refinance Loan
       description: Want to take cash out of your home equity to pay off debt, pay for school, or take care of other needs?
 Find out if you can get a VA-backed cash-out refinance loan.
+    - url: /housing-assistance/home-loans/trouble-making-payments/
+      title: Having trouble making payments on a VA-baced mortgage?
+      description: Find out how we can help you avoid foreclosure and keep your house.

 ---

 <div class="va-introtext">

-To get a VA direct or VA-backed home loan as the spouse of a Veteran, you’ll need a certificate of eligibility (COE) to show your lender that you qualify for this benefit based on your service history and duty status.
+To get a VA direct or VA-backed home loan as the surviving spouse of a Veteran, you’ll need a certificate of eligibility (COE) to show your lender that you qualify for this benefit based on your service history and duty status.
 Find out if you can get a COE.
 Keep in mind that you’ll also need to meet your lender’s credit and income requirements to get a loan.

 </div>